MTPKo/Bachelor-Arbeit/README.md

+## Info:

+Code written until 31.03.2023 is saved in Folder: BA_Abgabe Code which may be altered after 31.03.2023 is saved in: BA_Nachabgabe

 ## Bachelor Arbeit:

 Redo and improve the LIVIVO's document classification

 ## Infos
 | was | info |
 | ------ | ------ |